MitchMills/RB101/04Ruby_Collections/sum_even_rows/sum_even_rows_pedac.md

 ## DATA STRUCTURES
 - Overall structure represents an ordered sequence of integers
-- Within that structure there are an ordered sequence of rows
+- Within that structure there is an ordered sequence of rows
 - Each row contains an ordered sequence of integers

 - Can use a nested array: